 The important point is that while all threads must follow release semantics, only the last one to update the counter requires acquire semantics.
 For this example, ISOMM only provides the fetch_and_add_ordered operation, which would introduce an unnecessary acquire fence on each thread, increasing the latency of the operation.
+Similar to the mailbox example in section 5.1, one alternative that has been proposed under the current ISOMM model is to use a load_acquire of ref_count in place of the acquire fence.
+It is unclear whether that would be sufficient under the current model, since its intent is to allow the compiler to fully eliminate dead acquire loads.
+Again, the need of such dummy acquire loads certainly goes against the programmability and teachability goals of the memory model.

 Also, the use of an ordered atomic operation will prevent unrelated loads to be speculated ahead of the fetch_and_add operation.
-With the finer granularity of this example, it is possible for the hardware or compiler to speculate those loads for all threads except for the last one.
+With the finer ordering granularity of the fence version of this program, it is possible for the hardware or compiler to speculate those loads for all threads except the last one.

-5. Use cases from the Linux kernel
+6. Use cases from the Linux kernel

 The Linux kernel is a great example of a modern parallel application that is performance sensitive and has been ported to a wide variety of architectures.
-In this section we present some relevant techniques used on the Linux kernel to minimize the cost of synchronization and discuss how they could be implemented under this memory model.
+In this section we present some relevant techniques used in the Linux kernel to minimize the cost of synchronization and discuss how they could be implemented under this memory model.